datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 #.
 Implement the appropriate Git-annex *special-remote* (different
    from service to service).
 #.
 Push annexed file content to the third-party service to use it as a storage provider
 #.
-Share the dataset (repository) via GitHub/GitLab/...
+Share the dataset (repository) via GitHub/GitLab/... for others to install from

-If the above steps are implemented, other can :command:`install` or :command:`clone` your shared dataset, and :command:`get` or :command:`pull` large file content from the remote, third party storage without needing to know *where* the data actually comes from.
+If the above steps are implemented, others can :command:`install` or :command:`clone` your shared dataset, and :command:`get` or :command:`pull` large file content from the remote, third party storage.

 .. findoutmore:: What is a special remote